Get Started

 After you are satisfied with your parameters, select 'I acknowledge that AWS CloudFormation might create IAM resources with custom names.' and deploy the stack.

-### 3. Add SQS Permissions and set up Event Notification
+3. Set up Event Notification

 This section only applies if you are using the Server Access Logs or CloudTrail functionality.